High School Students

 If you are not currently enrolled in an SDA school, don’t worry!
 You can still attend our programs.
 Contact aca@nadadventist.org and we’ll help you enroll.

 Step 2: Upload your unofficial transcript and a copy of your Passport.
-Download the Permission Form.
+Download the Academy Letter of Recommendation.

-Students seeking college credit must enroll through one of our Consortium Schools (a list of Adventist Colleges).
+Students seeking dual and college credit must enroll through one of our Consortium Schools (a list of Adventist Colleges).

 The Campus Coordinator of the Adventist College will upload your signed application.
 The College will handle all financial matters and send you the transcript credits.